momchil-terziev/momchil-terziev.github.io/_pages/about.md

 ---
 I am always looking to collaborate on research, and would be delighted to discuss potential collaborations.
 If you have any questions about my existing work, need access to any of my research, or would like to discuss ideas you can [get in touch](mailto:momchil.terziev@strath.ac.uk).
 You can also reach me informally through [twitter](https://twitter.com/m_terziev), or by [email](mailto:momchil.terziev@strath.ac.uk).

-# Students
----
-If you are a student you may wish to have a look at the [tutorials](/tutorials) section.
-If you are interested in my research, check out the [publications section](/publications).
-Alternatively, if you are in your 4th or 5th year and looking for a topic for your individual project, you can have a look at the [research topics](/research-topics) section.

 ---

 <span id="badgeCont379"><script type="text/javascript" src="https://publons.com/mashlets?el=badgeCont379&rid=AAA-3277-2021"></script></span>